ARTICLE

 Philip Kindred Dick was a Northamerican science fiction writer, from Chicago, Illinois (b.
 1928, d.
 1982, Sagittarius).
 He wrote several novels and much more brief stories, among them Solar Lottery (1955), The Man in the High Castle (1962), We Can Remember It for You Wholesale (1966) and Do Androids Dream of Electric Sheep?
 (1968).

-The novel is a historical fiction where US lost World War IInd in the XXth c. and, instead, Japan and Germany won.
-Japan have even taken control of the US West coast, and Germany of the East coast, while a dangerous noman's land remained in the middle area, called Neutral Zone (Italy is not mentioned).
-In the TV version, the whole narration was displayed during 4 seasons although it included just a few of the questions to I Ching that the author mentions in the original book.
-And only the last season's first episode was entitled "The Hexagram 64".
+The novel is a historical fiction where the USA lost the World War IInd in the XXth c. and, instead, Japan and Germany won.
+Japan have even taken control of the US West coast, and Germany of the East coast, while a dangerous noman's land remained in the middle area, called the Neutral Zone (Italy is not mentioned).
+In the TV version, the whole narration was displayed during four seasons although it included just a few questions to I Ching, and not all those the author mentioned in the original book.
+Only the last season's first episode was entitled "The Hexagram 64".
 Anyway, even though not all of the questions became a TV scene, the very story tells of simultaneous realities, some alternatives to the end of the War mentioned before, circumstances playing as chances that could be taken or not.
-Oracular readings are a way to read those chances (term used as a way to call times-spaces).
+Oracular readings are a way to read those chances (a term used as a way to call times-spaces).

-If you're not acquainted with the traditional technique, it is explained in Moon, time and I Ching, on this website.Asking an oracle is about getting the values of those chances and alternatives because they will become concrete material circumstances only if characterized by values (coordinates, weight, shape, volume, mass, light / dark phases, etc.).
+If you're not acquainted with the traditional technique, it's explained in Moon, time and I Ching, on this website.Asking an oracle is about getting the values of those chances and alternatives because they'll become concrete material circumstances only if characterized by values (coordinates, weight, shape, volume, mass, light/dark phases, etc.).
 In the end, it's all about reading densifying processes on Earth.
-For that purpose, characters in the novel handle yarrow stalks, the traditional ancient way to assign symbolic values to the emerging paths.
-The entire process of grouping stalks (or tossing coins or any other physical medium utilized to translate values) is definitory since read values are about to be condensed (expressed) in the world!
-Then, chances won't be out of place and out of time anymore.
-They will be located at a place, while people wake up, move and rest, as hours pass by.
+For that purpose, the characters in the novel handle yarrow stalks, the traditional ancient way to assign symbolic values to the emerging paths.
+The entire process of grouping stalks (or tossing coins or any other physical medium utilized to translate values) is definitory since the read values are about to be condensed (expressed) in the world!
+Then, some chances won't be out of place and out of time anymore.
+They'll be located at a place, while people wake up, move and rest, as hours pass by.

-Every I Ching's hexagram describes or predicts paths for the querent, at the moment of choosing stalks or tossing coins, a moment that is all moments.
-In the novel, those oracular moments are represented in different ways.
-The script takes place across several dimensions where characters live in, as if they would have taken chances (predictions) and would have understood their situation in the oracle's terms.
-And, sometimes, those realities are physically interlaced: characters can even access other dimensions by walking through physical gateways, which are at hidden locations and are highly watched, since a wrong handling of the passage may disintegrate flesh and bones.
+Every I Ching hexagram describes or predicts paths for the querent, at the moment of choosing stalks or tossing coins, a moment that is all moments.
+In the novel, those oracular moments are represented in several ways.
+The script takes place across different dimensions where the characters live in, as if they would have taken chances (predictions) and would have understood their situation in the oracle's terms.
+And, sometimes, those realities are physically interlaced: the characters can even access other dimensions by walking through physical gateways, which are at hidden locations and highly watched, since a wrong handling of the passage may disintegrate flesh and bones.

 Do you remember those stories from the XXth c. about sea ships disappearing misteriously, to be found later with only dead bodies on board?
-Specially about Bermuda's Triangle in the Atlantic Ocean, people think magnetism from sinked ancient Atlantis might still be altering energy flows in the area.
+Specially in the Bermuda Triangle in the Atlantic Ocean, people believe that the magnetism from the sinked ancient Atlantis might still be altering energy flows in the area.

 Another way to represent oracular moments in the series is by gathering films.
 The novel's title specifically refers to Hawthorne Abendsen, a man who had joined the US Army Signal Corps during the War and recorded battles in the Pacific Ocean.
-After US surrendered, Abendsen settled down in the Neutral Zone, where he saves films displaying different scenarios, some of them now actually displayed as facts in the story, some of them still eventual, possibilities, chances, alternatives...
+After the US surrendered, Abendsen settled down in the Neutral Zone, where he saves films of different scenarios, some of them now actually turned into facts in the story, some of them still eventual, possibilities, chances, alternatives...
 How those scenes became initially observable and the way Abendsen produced those films remain unknown in the series.
 But he's The Man.

-I Ching becomes part of history in each time-space dimension, and connects the characters' personal circumstances to collective situations since they're involved in movements resisting invaders and in negotiations at high governmental spheres, so their decisions finally involve a lot of people.
-Characters ask for advice, predictions or simply a description of the situation.
+I Ching becomes part of history in each time-space dimension, and connects the characters' personal circumstances to collective situations, since they're involved in movements to resist the invaders and in negotiations at high governmental spheres, so their decisions finally involve a lot of people.
+The characters ask for advice, predictions or simply a description of the situation.
 Some of the questions refer to diplomatic relations and business connections, and some others are of a more private kind.
 Some include quite specific terms, and some others allow a more generic (unspecific) answer.
-And even though the TV series doesn't include all of the oracular moments the book mentions, the entire series can be appreciated as a representation of the ways of fortune-telling.
+And even though the TV series doesn't include all of the oracular moments the book mentions, the entire series can be considered as a representation of the ways of fortune-telling.
 The following video is the official series' trailer, available on Amazon Prime.

 Comments